 We are all different and are therefore affected differently by alcohol.
 Factors that influence your blood alcohol level after a certain amount of alcohol include body weight, what and how much you have eaten, your health, how much you have slept, and how much water you have had to drink.

 Your blood alcohol level can therefore vary greatly between different occasions, even if you drink exactly the same amount and type of alcohol.
+This means that you can never rely on how unaffected you feel, or assume that the same amount of alcohol will affect you in the same way every time.

 Many medications strengthen the effects of alcohol.
 Alcohol combined with certain medications, such as sedatives, can therefore greatly impair your driving ability or even be directly life-threatening.